silicon-heaven/historyprovider-rs/doc/functional-description.md

 method, figures out a filename and saves that to the disk.
 The filenames are more or less guessed, so they won't correspond to the filenames on the device.

+Note: this method is deprecated, and only used for legacy devices.

 ### Receiving logs via pushLog
 Some devices can't connect to the broker fulltime, so instead of _hp-rs_ downloading logs, the devices "push" the logs to _hp-rs_.
 The process is done by calling the `pushLog` method on the site node.
 Pushlog sites have a `pushLog: true`